security-force-monitor/fmtrpt_data/README.md

   ...
 ```

-The foundational function in this sub-routine is really `_assignTrainingAttributes`.
-This function uses the number found in `left` and `font` attributes found in each row of the raw XML to decide what the attribute is and give it a name.
+The foundational function in the `_cleanXML`sub-routine is `_assignTrainingAttributes`.
+This function uses the number found in `left` and `font` attributes of each row of the raw XML to decide what the attribute is and assign to it one a substantive attribute name.
 For example:

 ```
 <text top="197" left="87" width="97" height="11" font="1">Leadership Seminar</text>